yjwu17/yjwu17.github.io/_pages/about.md

 ### **Opening**
 <div style="font-size: 0.8em; color: red; text-align: justify; line-height: 1.6; margin-bottom: 20px;">
-<strong>(Updated Mar 2026)</strong> I am looking for highly self-motivated PhD students (for Spring/Fall 2027), Postdocs, and Research Assistants (year-round) who are interested in <em>neuromorphic</em> computer vision, brain-inspired VLA, brain-inspired foundation architectures, or computational neuroscience (BTSP and related memory models).
-If you are interested in any of these areas, please send me your CV.
+<strong>(Updated March 2026)</strong> I am recruiting highly self-motivated PhD students (Spring/Fall 2027 intake), postdoctoral researchers, visiting students, and research assistants.
+We are particularly interested in candidates who are excited about <em>neuromorphic</em> computer vision, brain-inspired vision-language-action (VLA) models, brain-inspired foundation architectures, and computational neuroscience, especially synaptic plasticity and related memory models.
 <br><br>
-<u>All CVs and emails will be carefully evaluated.
-Only shortlisted candidates will be contacted within TWO weeks.
-Please include in your email your thoughts on some of following questions:
+If you are interested in joining the lab, please email me your <strong>CV</strong>, <strong>transcripts</strong> (if available), and a brief statement addressing some of the  followings:
 <br>1.
 Why do you want to pursue a PhD?
 <br>2.
-Why are you applying to my lab?
-Which research direction interests you the most?
+Why are you interested in our lab, and which research direction excites you most?
 <br>3.
-Which of my papers attracted your attention?
-What limitations or possible improvements do you see?</u>
+Which of my papers have you read, and what limitations or possible extensions do you see?
 <br><br>
-<strong>Note:</strong> If your primary interest lies in traditional AI, or if you are solely seeking an AI-related PhD degree, please <strong>DO NOT</strong> apply.
+All applications will be carefully reviewed.
+Due to the large number of inquiries, only shortlisted candidates will typically be contacted within two weeks.
+<br><br>
+<strong>Please note:</strong> this lab is best suited for applicants with a strong long-term interest in brain-inspired intelligence, neuromorphic computing, or computational neuroscience, rather than those seeking a general AI degree only.
 </div>

 ### **News**
 <div style="font-size: 0.8em; line-height: 1.6;">
     <ul style="list-style-type: none; padding-left: 0; margin: 0;">
         <li>
-            <strong>[03/2026]</strong> <span style="color: purple;"> Awarded a big Gifted Research Fund from Hong Kong foundations to support our research on new-generation brain-inspired AI architectures. </span>
+            <strong>[03/2026]</strong> <span style="color: purple;"> Awarded a big Gifted Research Fund from Hong Kong foundations to support our research on brain-inspired AI architectures. </span>
         </li>
         <li>
             <strong>[02/2026]</strong> <span style="color: purple;"> Awarded a Gifted Research Fund from mainland Chinese companies to support our research on brain-inspired sensing technologies. </span>